maxlath/wikibase-cli/docs/write_operations.md

 See [*add claim with a reference*](https://github.com/maxlath/wikibase-cli/blob/master/docs/write_operations.md#with-a-reference) for a workflow example to easily get the claim `guid`

-For more elaborated cases, such as adding several references to a claim, you should rather use [`wd entity-edit`](https://github.com/maxlath/wikibase-cli/blob/master/docs/write_operations.md#wb-edit-entity):
+For more advanced use cases, such as adding several references to a claim, you should rather use [`edit-entity`](#wb-edit-entity):

 ```js
 // Q4115189.json